GitLeeRepo/LinuxKernelNotes/BuildingAKernelNotes.md

 * Run **gunzip initrd.img-4.14.0-default** to unzip to the cpio archive file
 * Run **sudo cpio -i < initrd.img-4.14.0-default** to extract the files and directories from the **cpio** archive.

 You can now see what file are initially used by the kernel as it is booting up.
 One of the most interesting files to look at is the **init** script in the root.
-This shows the process of bringing up the os, establishing /proc, /dev, /sys, /tmp directories, calling other scripts, and moving things from the virtual file system to the real file system
+This shows the process of bringing up the OS, establishing /proc, /dev, /sys, /tmp directories, calling other scripts, and moving things from the virtual file system to the real file system

 ## Using provided defconfigs for configuring the build